This post, What is Gluten?, contains affiliate links.

 What is gluten?

-There’s so much talk about gluten-free diets these days that you might be wondering what is gluten and why do so many people talk about being gluten-free!
+There’s so much talk about gluten-free diets these days that you might be wondering what is gluten and why so many people talk about this little protein.

 What is Gluten?

 Gluten is everywhere and often hard to detect.
 Gluten comes in many forms like malt, MSG and in fermented alcohols.
-It is often hidden in things like licorice (wheat flour is the first ingredient in many mainstream licorice brands) and soy sauce, which is about 40% wheat!
-In this article, I uncover 10 Surprise Products that Contain Gluten – it’s in places you probably never thought of before!
-I also created a free download called 100 Alternative Names for Gluten.
+It is often hidden in things like licorice (wheat flour is the first ingredient in many mainstream licorice brands) and soy sauce, which is about 40 percent wheat!

 The best way to avoid gluten is to eat naturally gluten-free foods that you prepare at home.
-Naturally gluten-free foods are often some of the best foods for you too!
+Naturally gluten-free foods are often some of the best foods for you too and often don’t include an ingredient label to decode!
 Here is a short list of naturally gluten-free foods:

 - Dark Chocolate (pure chocolate – beware of add-ins)